 From your social media pages, you could pull out testaments such as these to your review page.

 Use a dedicated testimonial page with images from customers

-I find increasing instances of pages that use authentic images and quotes from customers.
+I find increasing pages that use authentic images and quotes from customers.

 Here’s an example from Yellow Leaf Hammocks:

 The quotes describe their experience with the product.